Nick8735/magnus_events_v1/README.md

 * AWS S3 - used to store images and static files.
 * Stripe - Used to process the payment information.
 * SQLite - Used for database for local development.
-* ElephantSQL - Used to host the production database.
 <br><br>

 ## Testing